-We celebrate daily Mass in Our Lady's Chapel Monday through Thursday at 12:15 p.m.
-Saturday Masses are held in the Chapel at 6 p.m.
+We celebrate daily Mass Monday through Thursday at 12:15 p.m. (daily Mass location will be the Alumnae Library Theater beginning Sept.
+26, 2016).
+Saturday Masses are held in the Alumnae Library Theater at 6 p.m.
 There also are a number of Catholic churches and other places of worship in our local community.

 Eucharistic Adoration is a time set aside for personal prayer in the presence of the Blessed Sacrament.
 The Blessed Sacrament is placed in a monstrance on the altar so that all may encounter our Lord, fully present under the appearance of simple bread.
 All are welcome for a time of reflection and spiritual renewal.